 - Knee injuries

-Once you have been diagnosed with a repetitive stress injury connected to your work, you should notify your employer and file a workers’ compensation claim.
+Once you have been diagnosed, you should notify your employer and file a workers’ compensation claim.
 Ohio’s workers’ compensation insurance system covers:

 - Injuries caused by workplace accidents